Rovhona/ai-resume-reviewer/README.md

 # AI Resume Reviewer

-A full-stack web application that analyzes resumes and provides AI-powered feedback, scoring, and keyword analysis to help job seekers improve their resumes.
+A universal full-stack web application that analyzes resumes from any field and provides AI-powered feedback, scoring, and keyword analysis to help job seekers improve their resumes.
+Works for all industries - from marketing and business to technology and healthcare.

 ## 🚀 Features

 - **PDF & DOCX Support**: Upload resumes in PDF or DOCX format
 - **AI-Powered Analysis**: Intelligent scoring based on multiple criteria
-- **Keyword Detection**: Identifies relevant technical keywords
+- **Universal Keyword Detection**: Identifies relevant keywords for any field
+- **Field-Agnostic**: Works for all industries (Marketing, Business, Technology, Healthcare, Education, etc.)
+- **Smart Categorization**: Organizes keywords into General, Technical, and Business skills
 - **Comprehensive Feedback**: Provides actionable suggestions for improvement
 - **Real-time Processing**: Fast analysis with immediate results
 - **Modern UI**: Clean, responsive interface built with React